MACD, short for moving average convergence divergence, is a trading indicator used for technical analysis. Gerald Appel created it in the late 1970s.

 The MACD settings can be customized for required needs.
-Although, backtesting and forward testing should be conducted after the settings have been altered.
+Although, backtesting and forward testing should be conducted after altering the settings.

 Ways To Trade With The MACD

-There are two major ways to trade with this indicator:
+There are two primary ways to trade with this indicator:

 - MACD crossover

 The MACD line reacts faster than the signal line.
 When the MACD line crosses the signal line, they start to move away from each other.
 This shows the start of a new trend.

 The histogram always reads zero when this cross-over occurs.
 This is because the difference between the lines is zero when they crossover.